PJWalker/daggerheart/content/Session 0/Agenda.md

 # Introductions
 # Daggerheart
-Daggerheart aims to be a bit more narrative focussed, and in .
+Daggerheart aims to be a bit more narrative focused, and in .
 Unlike D&D this whole session is is *almost mandatory*.
 ## Dice Basic
 You’ll need to have some way of rolling 2 different coloured d12s.
 I’ve set up owlbear to have that option, but I don’t mind if you want to use the roller on demiplane, or use actual dice.

 When your character does something consequential I’ll likely ask you to make an action roll.
 You’ll roll both, and add whatever the relevant trait is.
 I’ll usually tell you which one, but sometimes I’ll leave it to you.

 # Pitch
 # Tone & Subject Matter Discussion